billypurdue/meme_generator/readme.md

 hubot memegen <text> BETTER DRINK MY OWN PISS - Generates Bear Grylls

 hubot memegen INTERNET KID <text>, <text> - Generates First-day-on-the-Internet Kid

-## Motivation

-Whene Meme Captain went away I needed an easy way to keep generating memes with Hubot (although truthfully it wasn't me, it was my coworkers who were complaining about it).
-I found the old meme_generator coffee script in an abandoned hubot scripts repository on github, fixed it up, and here it is.

 ## Contributors